-What is meant by a relevant goal—and how is that different from specific?
+What is meant by a relevant goal?

 What is a typical timeframe for a goal?

-Where do objectives fit in to IEP goals?
+Where do objectives fit into IEP goals?

 Objectives are smaller or interim goals that lead to achieving the overall IEP goal within a given timeframe.
-For example, if the IEP goal is that a student will correctly solve double-digit addition problems with carrying, then a short-term objective may be that the student will visually represent regrouping by placing the digit in the tens column.
+For example, if the goal is that a student will correctly solve double-digit addition problems with carrying, then a short-term objective may be that the student will visually represent regrouping by placing the digit in the tens column.

 Putting it all together